adityamulik/Task-Management/README.md

 # Task-Management
-A simple Task Management Web Application made using Python's Django Web Framework.
+A simple Task Management Web Application made using Python's Django REST Framework.
+Integrated the application with ReactJS for rendering frontend.